michaellambgelo/demo/README.md

 ## Testing

-- This repo will include `.http` files useful with [the REST Client extension from Huachao](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to provide a "living contract" of basic requests.
-[GitHub repo](https://github.com/Huachao/vscode-restclient)
+This repo contains `.http` files used with [the REST Client extension from Huachao](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to provide a "living contract" of basic requests.
+[REST Client Extension GitHub repo](https://github.com/Huachao/vscode-restclient)

+These are no plans to create more documentation using these files.

-- Swagger-UI is integrated and provides API documentation
+Swagger UI is integrated and provides API documentation automatically during runtime.
+The latest version of this app is always available at [demo.michaellamb.dev/swagger-ui/](https://demo.michaellamb.dev/swagger-ui/).